TayMcKenzieNZ/NZPoliceVan/README.md

 # NZPoliceVan

-New Zealand retexture of 2014 Mercedes Sprinter
+New Zealand retexture of 2014 Mercedes Sprinter model for FiveM / LSPDFR

 -------------------------------------